fingerskier/Interlude/README.md

 Interlude
 =========

-An opinionated, event-based ColdFusion framework
+An opinionated, ColdFusion application framework.
+This [will be] a working application built to be easily transmogriphied into your application.

 The Basics